Loaiybahtakaa: Plot

-One night, while Najah was going home, he gets brutally attacked Bassan and his gang.
-Sharmeela demands Majid to kick him out of the house fearing he will tarnish their reputation as she was under the belief that Najah instigated the fight.
+One night, while Najah was going home, he was brutally attacked Bassan and his gang.
+Sharmeela demands that Majid kick him out of the house, fearing he will tarnish their reputation, as she was under the belief that Najah instigated the fight.
 Najah clears all the misunderstandings, but Sharmeela refuses to listen.
-In an attempt to smoothen things out, Majid reveals Najah's true identity in front of everyone and open-heartedly welcomes him into his family.
-Zaid now realizing that Najah is his brother, becomes closer to him and confides in him about his feelings for Reysham.
-Najah decides to distance himself from Reysham, to make his brother happy.
+In an attempt to smooth things out, Majid reveals Najah's true identity in front of everyone and open-heartedly welcomes him into his family.
+Zaid, now realizing that Najah is his brother, becomes closer to him and confides in him about his feelings for Reysham.
+Najah decides to distance himself from Reysham to make his brother happy.
 However, Reysham starts liking Najah due to his helpful and caring attitude.
 Realizing this, Najah fakes a phone call and acts like he is happily married, hoping Reysham will forget him beyond as a friend.
-Heartbroken, Reysham storms off to home only for Shabee to reveal that she is also attracted to Najah.
-Reysham instantly discloses his truth to Shabee saying that he is a married man.
-Worsening the situation, Zaid enters their house and proposes Reysham to marry him which she politely declines.
+Heartbroken, Reysham storms off home, only for Shabee to reveal that she is also attracted to Najah.
+Reysham instantly discloses his truth to Shabee, saying that he is a married man.
+Worsening the situation, Zaid enters their house and proposes to Reysham to marry him, which she politely declines.

 After several conversations, Reysham agrees to marry Zaid.
 But soon after, she learns the truth about Najah's marital status and discovers that he has been lying to her.
-She confronts Najah and questions him about why he felt the need to lie to her to which Najah reveals his true feelings for her.
+She confronts Najah and questions him about why he felt the need to lie to her, to which Najah reveals his true feelings for her.
 The two have a heartfelt moment but decide to let it be.
-One day when they were swimming at the beach, Bassan attacks Najah once again, this time stabbing him with a knife and murdering him.
+One day, when they were swimming at the beach, Bassan attacked Najah once again, this time stabbing him with a knife and murdering him.
 Post his funeral, Zaid finds a photograph of little Reysham with a love quote in Najah's book, and realizes Najah's sacrifices for Zaid and for the peace of the family.
-Before the end credits roll in, a visitor also named Najah (Lufshan Shakeeb) is introduced and he helps Shabee out, leaving a positive impact on her.
+Before the end credits roll in, a visitor also named Najah (Lufshan Shakeeb) is introduced, and he helps Shabee out, leaving a positive impact on her.